Focus and Scope

 Peer Review Process

 All submissions are initially assessed by the Editors to ensure their appropriateness and adherence to the Journal and its author guidelines.
-Manuscripts deemed suitable are reviewed by at least two referees by way of a double blind review procedure.
+Manuscripts deemed suitable are reviewed by at least two referees by way of a double-anonymized review procedure.
 The Editors make final decision on articles.

 The Journal is published three times a year in April, August, December.